Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Public Works (Specifically Trash & Recycling) - At this time, the City’s trash and recycling service continues to operate on its normal schedule with the following minor adjustments:

-Treasurer - Passport and DMV Select Services are currently suspended.
+Passport services are currently suspended.

 The Department of Utilities has resumed normal operations and Utilities employees have reported back to the workplace.
 However, our office remains closed to visitors.
 When customers contact the Utility Billing Office for service appointments, they can expect brief preliminary questions regarding their current health and potential exposure to the virus.
 When field technicians arrive at a customer’s home, they can expect that the technician may be wearing appropriate personal protective equipment.
 This equipment may be used when performing certain services that require the technician to enter the interior of the home.
 The field technician will request that everyone follow CDC best practices for appropriate social distancing.